-Nathan Marx, Digital and Cyberspace Policy program intern, oversaw data collection for new entries.
+Eyako Heh, Digital and Cyberspace Policy program intern, oversaw data collection and uploaded new entries.

 The Cyber Operations Tracker has just been updated.
-This update includes the state-sponsored incidents and threat actors that have been made public between October 2019 and December 2019.
-We also modified some older entries to reflect the latest developments.
+This update includes the state-sponsored incidents and threat actors that have been made public between October and December 2020.

 Here are some highlights:

-A detailed log of the added and modified entries follow.
+A detailed log of the added and modified entries follows.
 If you know of any state-sponsored cyber incidents that should be included, you can submit them to us here.

 Edits to Old Entries